jkkummerfeld/website-source/content/publication/ws18dstc.md

   year      = {2018},
-  booktitle = {NeurIPS Workshop: The 2nd Conversational AI: "Today's Practice and Tomorrow's Potential"}, url       = {https://arxiv.org/abs/1901.03461}, abstract  = {This paper introduces the Seventh Dialog System Technology Challenges (DSTC), which use shared datasets to explore the problem of building dialog systems.
-Recently, end-to-end dialog modeling approaches have been applied to various dialog tasks.
-The seventh DSTC (DSTC7) focuses on developing technologies related to end-to-end dialog systems for (1) sentence selection, (2) sentence generation and (3) audio visual scene aware dialog.
-This paper summarizes the overall setup and results of DSTC7, including detailed descriptions of the different tracks and provided datasets.
-We also describe overall trends in the submitted systems and the key results.
-Each track introduced new datasets and participants achieved impressive results using state-of-the-art end-to-end technologies.}, shortvenue = {ConvAI Workshop}, location  = {Montreal, Quebec, Canada}, month     = {December}, arxiv     = {https://arxiv.org/abs/1901.03461},
+  booktitle = {NeurIPS Workshop: The 2nd Conversational AI: "Today's Practice and Tomorrow's Potential"}, url       = {https://arxiv.org/abs/1901.03461}, location  = {Montreal, Quebec, Canada}, month     = {December}, arxiv     = {https://arxiv.org/abs/1901.03461},